piyook/ai-colour-picker/README.md

 ## Description

-A Open AI powered colour picking utility built using Vite, React and TypeScript.
+An OpenAI powered colour picking utility built using Vite, React and TypeScript.

 The App constructs a suitable prompt using the users input that then returns a JSON object with the requested colour information.